deven810/Solar-System/README.md

 ### Preliminary Steps - Using the Code Library

-In order to use our library, tiny-graphics.js, you the programmer must provide additional code: Three custom JavaScript classes.
-Each of the three will be a subclass of a different base class from tiny-graphics.js: `Shape, Shader, and Scene_Component`.
-A Shape defines a 3D shape to draw, a `Shader` defines some code for coloring in triangles (perhaps as though they were illuminated by light sources), and a `Scene_Component` class tells the 3D canvas and web page what you want to happen (usually, drawing a scene by placing shapes).
+In order to use our library, `tiny-graphics.js`, you the programmer must provide additional code: Three custom JavaScript classes.
+Each of the three will be a subclass of a different base class from tiny-graphics.js: `Shape`, `Shader`, and `Scene_Component`.
+A `Shape` defines a 3D shape to draw, a `Shader` defines some code for coloring in triangles (perhaps as though they were illuminated by light sources), and a `Scene_Component` class tells the 3D canvas and web page what you want to happen (usually, drawing a scene by placing shapes).
 The three subclasses must define certain methods correctly for the library to work, or nothing will get drawn.

 In order to get you started, we have provided TWO examples in your code of each of those custom subclasses, and you only have to tweak them to do this assignment.
 One of the Shapes we give, `Cube`, is complete, while the other, `Cube_Outline` is left empty for you to fill in.

-The two scenes we provide you are both located inside the file main-scene.js.
+The two scenes we provide you are both located inside the file `main-scene.js`.
 Of these two `Scene_Component` subclasses in there, the one called `Assignment_One_Scene` is incomplete and draws nothing, left for you to fill in.
 It contains necessary setup code that you will need for making the required scene for credit.

-The other scene we provided in main-scene.js is a fully defined working example for you.
+The other scene we provided in `main-scene.js` is a fully defined working example for you.
 The class, called `Transforms_Sandbox`, draws the extremely simple scene of boxes and balls you see when you initially run your Assignment 1 files.
 It is only thirty lines of code long, and exposes only the function calls that you need to see.
 It has the bare minimum to start using graphics to build a your first scene.
 Start your coding work there.

 ### Experimenting with Transforms_Sandbox

 Inside the `display()` method of class `Transforms_Sandbox`, you will see some lines of code that call "`draw()`" on a particular shape, causing one of that shape to appear in the scene.
 You will also see other lines of code that modify a `model_transform` variable that contains a 4 by 4 matrix.
 These lines of code perform translations, rotations and scales -- the main math operations you need to understand to get started with graphics.
 To call them, pass in a 3x1 vector (a `Vec`, or a regular JavaScript array of three floats).
 In the case of `rotation()`, a scalar (representing the angle in radians) must be also provided along with the `Vec` (representing the axis of rotation).

-Read the code comments above the `Vec` and `Mat` classes in tiny-graphics.js to see how they work.
+Read the code comments above the `Vec` and `Mat` classes in `tiny-graphics.js` to see how they work.

 Note I: Only the `Vec.of()` function can generate new `Vec`s.